You are here

 If I’m 21, can I drink in my room?

 The regulation on the use of alcoholic beverages in the residence halls/apartments are consistent with university policies and Indiana state law which prohibits the purchase, use or possession of an alcoholic beverage by individuals who are not at least 21 years of age.
-In all University housing, with the exception approved apartments in 500 Wabash and the University Apartments-Units 1, 3, and 4, alcohol is not permitted to be possessed and/or consumed, regardless of age.
+In all University housing, with the exception of approved apartments in 500 Wabash and the University Apartments, alcohol is not permitted to be possessed and/or consumed, regardless of age.
 These regulations apply to all students who reside in University housing as well as students’ guest(s).
 It should be noted that the presence of empty alcoholic beverage containers leads to a rebuttable presumption that the student(s) found in possession of such containers possessed and/or consumed the original container’s contents.
 If empty alcoholic beverages containers are found in the student’s residence it will be in violation of these regulations; the student will be asked to remove these containers and may be referred through the student conduct process.
-(See Alcohol Policy-Apartment Addendum)
+It is unlawful to sell, furnish, and give alcoholic beverages or to permit alcoholic beverages to be sold, furnished or given to anyone under the age of 21.
+Residents will be held responsible for activities that occur in their room/apartment and will be referred to the Office of Residential Life, Student Conduct and Integrity and/or University Police if guests are violating the on-campus alcohol policies listed above.
+(See Alcohol Policy in the Housing and Dining Regulations)

 I’m walking down the hall and notice people drinking/smoking, what do I do?